DevelopmentPolitics of territorial development

 DiscontentGeographies of political discontent

-Within the literature on the geographies of political discontent, mounting evidence suggests that the polarisation of social and political individual attitudes along the urban-rural divide is an increasingly salient feature of countries in North America and Western Europe.
-Yet, little is known on whether the growing political divide between urban and rural areas mapped across the Atlantic is also prevalent around other parts of the world.
+The polarisation of social and political attitudes between big cities and their hinterlands has become one of the major fault lines in western democracies.
+Yet little is known on whether the growing divide between urban and rural areas mapped across the North Atlantic is also prevalent around other parts of the world.
+Modernisation theory suggests that socio-economic development may lead to a spread of liberal, post-materialist values.
+But there is little evidence on the role of cities in this process.
 Has the urban-rural split become a great global social divider?
-We draw on a novel cross-sectional dataset covering more than 60 countries.
+And does this gap depend on the economic development of a country?
+We draw on a large cross-sectional dataset covering 65 countries from around the world.
 We show how there are marked and significant differences across all countries, and especially across richer ones.
-While these differences are explained in large part by the social and demographic characteristics of respondents, place of residence remain a significant predictor of individual attitudes even after controlling for observable composition effects.
+While these differences are explained in large part by the social and demographic characteristics of respondents, place of residence remain a significant predictor of individual attitudes even after controlling for observable compositional effects

-Not great but diverging.
-The effect of the Brexit vote on British households’ economic expectations and spending intentions.
+Great or grim?
+The diverging effect of the Brexit vote on Britain’s economic houselhold expectations and spending intentions.
 With Z. Wei (University of Cambridge), P. Kuang (Birmingham University) and Y. Yao (Birmingham University).

 Testing the link between migrants’ spatial concentration, poverty, and inequality: new micro-geographical evidence from the Netherlands.
 With C. Magante (GSSI) and A. Lumley-Sapanski (Nottingham University).